TOAST-DOCS/Gamebase/en/ios-push.md

 ### Register Push

 Call the following API to register the user for NHN Cloud Push.<br/>
-Get the values of Accept push (enablePush), Accept advertisement push (enableAdPush), and Accept night advertisement push (enableAdNightPush) from the user, and call the following API to complete the registration.
+Get the values of consent to receiving push (enablePush), consent to receiving advertisement push (enableAdPush), and consent to receiving night-time advertisement push (enableAdNightPush) from the user, and call the following API to complete the registration.

+> <font color="red">[Caution]</font><br/>
+>
+> It is recommended that you always call the registerPush API after logging in, because it is not certain when the push token will expire.
+>

 ```objectivec
 - (void)didLoginSucceeded {